microsoft/vscode-spring-initializr/README.md

 [![Gitter](https://badges.gitter.im/DevDivSpring/Lobby.svg)](https://gitter.im/DevDivSpring/Lobby)

 ## Overview
+Spring Initializr is a lightweight extension to quickly generate a Spring Boot project in Visual Studio Code (VS Code).
+It helps you to customize your projects with configurations and manage Spring Boot dependencies.

 ![Screenshot](images/spring-initializr-vsc.gif)

-A lightweight extension based on Spring Initializr to generate quickstart Spring Boot Java projects using Visual Studio Code (VS Code).
-Here's a list of features:
+## Feature List

+- Generate a Maven/Gradle Spring Boot project
+- Customize configurations for a new project (language, group id, artifact id, boot version and dependencies)
 - Search for dependencies
 - Quickstart with last settings
+- Edit Spring Boot dependencies of an existing Spring Boot project

 ## Requirements
 - VS Code (version 1.19.0 or later)